vpon-sdk/vpon-sdk.github.io/en/android/mediation/android-dfp.en.md

 ## Create a Line Item
 To create a line item:

-1. In your DFP Small Business account, click the Orders tab.
+1. In your Google Ad Manager account, click the Orders tab.
 2. Create a new order or click an existing order in the table.
 3. Click New line item.
 4. Enter a line item name.
 Line item names must be unique within your network.